Daredevil (TV series): Filming

 Filming for the series took place in New York City, in areas of Brooklyn and Long Island City that still look like the old Hell's Kitchen, in addition to soundstage work.
 The production had an eight-day-per-episode shooting schedule.
 On the feel of the show, DeKnight stated, "We're going for a gritty, 1970s New York feel for the show.
 We love the idea of beauty and the decay of the city, and Hell's Kitchen being a place that's both beautiful and gritty at the same time.
 And that's why Matt Murdock loves it and wants to protect it."
 The series' action sequences took inspiration from The Raid films.
 Matthew J. Lloyd was the director of photography for the first season, Martin Ahlgren for the second season, and Christopher LaVasseur for the third season.

+Daredevil was known for its hallway fight sequences filmed as continuous shots.
+They occur in the season one episode, "Cut Man"; the season two episode, "New York's Finest"; and the season three episode, "Blindsided".
+"New York's Finest" used multiple takes and editing to stitch together the sequence to have it appear to be a continuous shot, while the sequences in the other two episodes were done as a true one shot.

 Visual effects and editing

 Visual effects for the series were completed by the New York studio Shade VFX.
 Bryan Goswin serves as visual effects supervisor.
 Editing for the series was done by Jonathan Chibnall, Monty DeGraff, Jo Francis, Michael N. Knue, and Damien Smith.